 Provider Quality Reports

-The 2017, fourth quarter (October-December) Provider Quality Reports (PQRs) are now available for Butler, Clinton, Hamilton, and Warren counties' Elderly Services Programs.
+The 2018, first quarter (January-March) Provider Quality Reports (PQRs) are now available for Butler, Clinton, Hamilton, and Warren counties' Elderly Services Programs.

 If you have questions about the report, please contact COA’s Provider Services Department.